dotnet/runtime/docs/workflow/building/coreclr/README.md

 If you want to use Visual Studio's _MSBuild_ to drive the native build on Windows, you can pass the `-msbuild` flag to the build script similarly to the `-ninja` flag.

 We recommend using _Ninja_ for building the project on Windows since it more efficiently uses the build machine's resources for the native runtime build in comparison to Visual Studio's _MSBuild_.

-For more information about all the different options available, supply the argument `--help|-h` when invoking the build script.
-On Unix-like systems, arguments can be passed in with a single `-` or double hyphen `--`.

 ### Extra Flags